-Additions to Focus Areas WE didn’t discuss these.
-Add goals please
+Additions to Focus Areas

 There is a need for a Water focus.
 Green and Blue could include natural waters, but there is a need for Water Supply, Sewerage and Flood Control issues

-It should be clear whether the goals and actions are to reduce overall emissions to atmosphere (towards the net zero goal of 2030), or to prepare the town for the inevitable changes even if warming is restricted to 2 degrees Adaptation and Resilience, including psychological resilience could be a separate focus or built into the other focus areas.
+It should be clear in the action plan whether the goals and actions are to reduce overall emissions to atmosphere (towards the net zero goal of 2030), or to prepare the town for the inevitable changes even if warming is restricted to 2 degrees Adaptation and Resilience, including psychological resilience could be a separate focus or be built into the other focus areas.

 We suggest three other focus areas that might be individual areas or might be integrated into each of the others.
-We think that they should form separate categories as there is considerable overlap in the delivery of change:
+However, we think that they should form separate categories as there is considerable overlap in the delivery of these changes in each of the focus areas:

 Communication and Engagement.